Verification and Monitoring (VM)

 - UNSCR 1540

-The NIM Programme also provides cost-free legislative assistance to interested States for the implementation of certain CBRN treaties and related legal instruments.
-This includes reviewing and commenting on existing draft legislation or providing assistance in the drafting of new legislation during workshops in capitals.
-For more information, please contact Angela Woodward.
+The NIM Programme also provides cost-free assistance to interested States for adherence to and implementation of certain CBRN treaties and related legal instruments.
+This includes universality workshops, reviewing and commenting on existing draft legislation or providing assistance in the drafting of new legislation during workshops in capitals.
+For more information, please click here or contact Angela Woodward.